Lingo CGM — 2-Pack

 We evaluated every OTC glucose monitor available on Amazon in 2026 against the criteria that matter for non-diabetic use:

-- FDA OTC clearance — only Stelo and Lingo are explicitly cleared for non-diabetic wellness use; Libre 3 Plus is included as the cash-pay step-up.
+- FDA OTC clearance — cross-checked against the FDA’s device database.
+Only Dexcom Stelo (cleared March 5, 2024) and Abbott Lingo (cleared May 29, 2024) are explicitly cleared for non-diabetic wellness use; the FreeStyle Libre 3 Plus is included as the cash-pay step-up for users who need medical-grade accuracy.

-- App quality and integration — Apple Health, Google Health Connect, Oura, and Whoop sync depth.
+- App quality and integration — hands-on comparison of Apple Health, Google Health Connect, Oura, and Whoop sync depth.

-- Monthly cost — ongoing expense, not just sticker price.
+- Monthly cost — ongoing sensor expense, not just sticker price.
+The category is priced in monthly-consumable terms; annualized cost matters more than headline price.

-- Wear comfort and adhesion — sensor footprint, day-count, real-world Amazon reviews on adhesion failure.
+- Wear comfort and adhesion — sensor footprint, wear-time in days, and real-world Amazon-review evidence on adhesion failure.

 Frequently Asked Questions